igabr/Metis_Projects_Chicago_2017/03-Project-McNulty/README.md

 The focus of this project was classification - I specifically focused on Random Forests as they represent a powerful ensemble method.
 If I had more time, I would have also considered boosted trees.

+# Objective

+Using a kaggle dataset regarding loans from [LendingClub](https://www.lendingclub.com/), my projected aim to predict: "Of those who were granted a loan by LC, will they pay of their laon on time, that is to say, will they default on their loan, or not."

 # Learning Overview

 At a high level, this project taught me the following: